hackmysql/website/content/learn-mysql-performance.md

 title: "Learn MySQL Performance"
 tags: ["mysql"]
 comments: false
+params:
+  description: "A nine-step learning path through MySQL performance in the same order as Efficient MySQL Performance, designed to be the most efficient route to learn MySQL performance."
 ---

 Every year new cohorts of programmers, DBAs, managers, and more learn MySQL.